Backmasking: Music

 A related technique is to reverse an entire instrumental track.
 John Lennon originally wanted to do so with "Rain", but objections by producer George Martin and bandmate Paul McCartney cut the backward section to 30 seconds.
 Danish band Mew's 2009 album No More Stories... contains a track, "New Terrain", which, when listened to in reverse, reveals a new song, entitled "Nervous".
 Soul duo Gnarls Barkley released a companion version of their album The Odd Couple, an instrumental album called elpuoc ddo eht, consisting of the original album, fused into a single 38:44-long track, and reversed.
 This album can be legally obtained by owners of the original, as it is meant to complement it, and be a resource to samplers.

 The B-side of the 1966 Napoleon XIV single "They're Coming to Take Me Away, Ha-Haaa!" is a reversed version of the entire forwards record, titled "!aaaH-aH ,yawA eM ekaT oT gnimoC er'yehT".
 The forward version reached #3 in the US charts and #4 in the UK.

-Seattle-based grunge band Soundgarden parodied the phenomenon of Satanic backmasking on their 1989 album Ultramega OK.
-When played backwards, the songs "665" and "667" reveal a song about Santa Claus.

-Matthew Sweet's 1999 album In Reverse includes reversed guitar parts which were played directly onto a tape running in reverse.
-For live concerts, the guitar parts were played live on stage using a backward emulator.

-The Beatles song "Free as a Bird" was originally composed and recorded in 1977 as a home demo by John Lennon.
-In 1995 a studio version of the recording, incorporating contributions from Paul McCartney, George Harrison and Ringo Starr, was released as a new single from The Beatles Anthology 1 project, 25 years after their break-up and 15 years after Lennon's death.
-In a humorous self-parody and tribute to Lennon, the surviving Beatles inserted a backmasked clip of Lennon saying "Turned out nice again" at the very end of the song.

-Pink Floyd dropped a backmasked message into "Empty Spaces":